 - The death led to damages

-Just like with any other personal injury case in Georgia, a wrongful death claim must demonstrate that the death happened because of someone else’s negligence.
-When a wrongful death lawyer works on this type of case, they will work to determine what compensation is owed to the person bringing the case based on the deceased’s death.
+Like any other personal injury case in Georgia, a wrongful death claim must demonstrate that the death happened because of someone else’s negligence.
+When a wrongful death lawyer in Sandy Springs works on this type of case, they will determine what compensation is owed to the person bringing the claim based on the deceased’s death.

 At John Foy & Associates, our lawyers take wrongful death cases very seriously.
 We know how delicate the situation is for family members, and we work tirelessly to fight for your rights.
-To schedule a FREE, no-obligation consultation with us today, call (404) 400-4000 or contact us online.
+We won’t let the insurance company get away with you paying only the bare minimum for what you’ve gone through.

-According to data from the Centers for Disease Control and Prevention (CDC), 214,000 people in the United States die every year from injuries and violence.
+According to data from the Centers for Disease Control and Prevention (CDC), 214,000 people in the United States die from injuries and violence every year.
 A wrongful death situation can happen in many different ways.
-Here are a few common examples.
+It doesn’t matter how wrongful death occurs.
+As long as a negligent party was involved, you can file a claim against them.

 Over 33,700 people die in motor vehicle crashes every year, according to the CDC.
 Car crashes and other vehicle accidents make up a large part of wrongful death cases.
 Other fatal injury accidents can include: